 This Global Botnet Visualizer keeps you up-to-date on Bot activity.

-Lookingglasscyber.com displays a real-time map shows the actual data from their threat intelligence feeds.
+Lookingglasscyber.com displays a real-time map that shows the actual data from their threat intelligence feeds.
 It shows the Infections per second, Live Attacks statistics, tracks Botnets like Sality, Mobile, Conficker, ZeroAccess, APT, Trojan, TinyBanker, Clicker, Ramdo, Shiz, Flashback, Sensor, and Dyre.

 Visit malwaretech.com and click on the Connect button to see live Botnets in action worldwide.
-This Botnet tracker allows you to track the activities of Sality4, Kelihos, Necurs, Goze and Mira Botnets.
+This Botnet Tracker allows you to track the activities of Sality4, Kelihos, Necurs, Goze and Mira Botnets.